clarknt/100-days-of-swift/README.md

 ## Folder structure

-Challenges concerning the current project are included with the project itself, challenges concerning another project gets a dedicated project.
+Challenges concerning the current project are included with the project itself, challenges concerning another project gets a dedicated folder.

 ### Example